LukasWallrich/attacks_backfire_supplementary/README.md

 ## Further sources

 - **Data access:** our article is based on the ARVIG database of anti-refugee violence, available on [Github](https://github.com/davben/arvig), and the [ALLBUS 2016 dataset](https://search.gesis.org/research_data/ZA5250).
-Due to privacy restrictions, the dataset used for this article is only accessible through the GESIS Secure Data Center - the public versions of the dataset do not contain the [municipality-level variable](https://search.gesis.org/research_data/ZA5260) required for matching.
+Due to privacy restrictions, the ALLBUS dataset used for this article is only accessible through the GESIS Secure Data Center - the public versions do not contain the [municipality-level variable](https://search.gesis.org/research_data/ZA5260) required for matching.
 - **ISPP presentation** of the research - [recording can be found here](https://www.lukaswallrich.coffee/talk/when-anti-refugee-violence-backfires/)